9 myths and truths about food

 3 – Can other foods, in addition to sweets, contribute to diabetes?
 Truth!

-Excessive consumption of simple carbohydrates such as bread, pasta and potatoes can also lead to illness.
+Excessive consumption of simple carbohydrates such as breads, pastas and potatoes can also trigger the disease.
 This is because the absorption of these foods is faster and they quickly become glucose in the body.
 Causing sugar-like effect.

 4 – Are other types of sugar harmless?
 Myth!